cloudfoundry-community-attic/LEGACY-bosh-getting-started/create-a-bosh/deprecated/creating-a-bosh-from-scratch.md

 # Create a BOSH from Scratch

+DEPRECATED - the original "bosh from scratch via chef_deployer" is no longer supported and there are known bugs in `chef_deployer`.

 These instructions are a combination of "Boot an AWS instance" and "Install BOSH via its chef_deployer"

 Follow along with [this 16 min screencast](https://vimeo.com/40484383).